 For each dozen eggs shipped to the grading station, levy will be deducted from the farm’s payment and remitted to EFA.
 This levy is consistent with the levy paid by registered egg farmers.

-Any egg farmer may sell ungraded eggs to anyone who will be consuming the eggs themselves (ie: to neighbours, at a farmers market, etc…).
-If an egg farmer wants to sell eggs to someone who will not be consuming the eggs themselves (ie: to a restaurant, grocery store, bakery, hospital, or donation to a church/stampede breakfast, etc…), the eggs must be graded according to federal Canadian Food Inspection Agency (CFIA) regulations.
+Any egg farmer may sell (or donate) ungraded eggs to anyone who will be consuming the eggs themselves (ie: to neighbours, at a farmers market, etc…).
+If an egg farmer wants to sell (or donate) eggs to someone who will not be consuming the eggs themselves (ie: eggs sold to a restaurant, grocery store, bakery, or hospital, or donated to a church, food bank, or stampede breakfast event, etc…), the eggs must be graded according to federal Canadian Food Inspection Agency (CFIA) regulations.
 In order to grade eggs, the grader must be licensed by CFIA and EFA.

 Ungraded eggs must be packed in clear cartons that are marked as “uninspected”, in letters that are at least 2 cm tall.
 The eggs themselves must be clean, have no visible cracks, must not be leaking, and must be kept at a temperature of 7°C or less until they leave the farmer’s possession.

 Any egg farmer may obtain their own CFIA grading license, which enables them to grade their own eggs and/or eggs from another producer.
 Once a license is obtained from the CFIA, an egg farmer must also apply for a grading license from EFA.
 Please contact the Canadian Food Inspection Agency directly to learn more.